 The group was formed back in 2007 just after the arrival of our current vet Dr. Heike Dorn; prior to this animal owners on the islands had spent a few apprehensive months without a resident vet, this meant that many sick animals had to be flown to the mainland for treatment, which is both costly and very distressing for animals and owners alike.

-With the help of our supporters and the wider community of the five islands and extensive fundraising, our brand new purpose built surgery (consisting of consultation room, X-ray room and operating theatre) with living accomodation for the incumbent vet was completed in December 2010, Dr. Dorn has just completed her first succesful year there.
+With the help of our supporters and the wider community of the five islands and extensive fundraising, our brand new purpose built surgery (consisting of consultation room, X-ray room and operating theatre) with living accomodation for the incumbent vet was completed in December 2010.

 Thank you everyone for helping us to get where we are - and please keep helping us to underwrite the practice by continuing to update and repair the equipment and maintain and improve all aspects of animal care on Scilly.